OpenRLHF/OpenRLHF/README.md

 ./train_ppo_llama.sh
 ```

-## Result Display
+## Inference

-After completing the training and evaluation, you can evaluate of your model by using the `generate` function:
+After completing the training, you can evaluate of your model by using the `generate` function:

 ```python
 ./inference_llama.sh "Please introduce GPT model."
 ```

-This will display a table with the results of your model, including metrics like loss, accuracy, F1 score, and more.

 ## Common Errors